rfairburn/rfairburn.github.io/_posts/2015-04-17-spacewalk-and-other-rpms-in-amazon-linux-201503.md

 * [python27-gudev](https://github.com/rfairburn/amazon-linux-rpms/blob/master/rpmbuild/SPECS/python27-gudev.spec)
 * [python27-hwdata](https://github.com/rfairburn/amazon-linux-rpms/blob/master/rpmbuild/SPECS/python27-hwdata.spec)

 Any patches needed by these are also supplied.
-You will need to download the reference sources yourself, but the locations should be included in the specfile or at worst obtained at the [EPEL6 SRPM Repo](https://dl.fedoraproject.org/pub/epel/6/SRPMS/).
+Reference sources packages still need to be downloaded, but the locations should be included in the specfile or at worst obtained at the [EPEL6 SRPM Repo](https://dl.fedoraproject.org/pub/epel/6/SRPMS/).

 #### Spacewalk